 - 2 tablespoons chopped chives optional - I don't always include these

 - 1 tablespoon dried minced onion more concentrated flavor than fresh onion

 - 1 teaspoon salt

-- Place the sliced cucumbers in a medium-sized bowl.
+- Place the sliced cucumbers in a bowl and toss with a heaping teaspoon of salt.
+Let sit for about 30 minutes then drain thoroughly.
 In a small bowl, whisk together the remaining ingredients.
 Pour over the cucumbers and stir to combine.
 Cover and chill for at least 2 hours before serving, stirring it a couple of times.
 Add salt and pepper to taste.
 Serve cold or at room temperature.